kishorevbhosale/microservices-with-spring-sectionwise-code/session4/README.md

 - '@EnableConfigServer'.
 This annotation will make your microservice to act as a Spring Cloud Config Server.
 - All the 9 property files related to accounts, loans and cards microservices are present under config folder under the path 'configserver\src\main\resources'
+- Go to your Spring Boot main class ConfigserverApplication.java and right click-> Run As -> Java Application.
+This will start your Spring Boot application successfully at port 8071 which is the port we configured inside application.properties.
+Your can confirm the same by looking at the console logs.
+- Access the URLs like http://localhost:8071/accounts/default, http://localhost:8071/loans/dev, http://localhost:8071/cards/prod inside your browser to randomly validate that properties are being read from configured file system by Config Server for all the three microservices accounts, loans and cards.